 An estimated seven million carers in the UK provide invaluable care to their loved ones, saving the government millions of pounds annually.
 But what more can the government be doing to support unpaid carers?

-Carers Week (10-16 June) celebrates all the hard work done by carers across the country, and recognises the ongoing issues faced by those who unexpectedly find themselves caring for a loved one.
+Carers Week (8 to 14 June annually) celebrates all the hard work done by carers across the country, and recognises the ongoing issues faced by those who unexpectedly find themselves caring for a loved one.

 A carer is someone who looks after a family member or friend who has a long-term illness, disability or mental health problem.
 Many have to care full-time, and as a result, have to give up working.
 This can lead to financial strain, isolation and can be emotionally draining.